ahmad-buhari/python-basics/README.md

       ```

-5. To check builtin-in modules loaded use the dunder method and output the properities.
+5. To check builtin-in modules loaded use the dunder method and output the properties.

       Loop through `__builtins__.__dict__` and review modules for additional info.
       ```python